Article Overview: Pros and Cons of Living in Phoenix

 All lovers of Mexican food should make at least one pilgrimage to Phoenix to understand the hype.
 Phoenix is considered one of the best spots in the country for Mexican cuisine – you’ll be hard pressed to find bad local joints.
 Ok, there are some but just read some reviews and you’ll be fine.

 This comes as no surprise, considering Arizona borders Mexico.
-Phoenix is home to a plethora of delicious authentic Mexican restaurants, but my favorite has to be Cocina Madrigal – the tacos are life changing!
+Phoenix is home to plenty of delicious authentic Mexican restaurants, but my favorite has to be Cocina Madrigal – the tacos are life changing!

 Cons of Moving to Phoenix